karra-ormsby/README-generator/README.md

 # README-generator

-##Description
+## Description

 Given some initial code, I have created a command line application that when run, will generate a README based on the users answers to questions that are generated on the command line.
 The questions follow the [Professional README guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) principles to ensure that a high-quality and professional README will be generated.

-##Installation
+## Installation

 This application uses node.js to run.
 Please make sure you have it installed before trying to run the application.
-You can find a link to node.js [here](https://nodejs.org/en)
+You can find a link to node.js [here](https://nodejs.org/en).

 This application uses the Inquirer package as a way to display the questions to the user.
 The package is already installed and included in the dependencies in the package.json file.
 However if you run into issues you may wish to install the package again.
 To do so:
-1. right click the index.js file and click 'open in integrated terminal' or if you code editor does not have this function then you can use your terminal and make sure you are giving it the right file path.
+1. Right click the index.js file and click 'open in integrated terminal' or if you code editor does not have this function then you can use your terminal and make sure you are giving it the right file path.
 2. Once you have navigated your way there, type "npm init -y" to initialise npm
 3. Then type in "npm install inquirer@8.2.4" to install the Inquirer package.
 Now you should be able to run this application.

-##Usage
+## Usage

 Once you have opened up the terminal to the path corresponding to the application (see installation section for how to do this), type "node index.js" and press enter to run the application.